 Project Management and Productivity Tracking

 Let’s say you want to track your project status and team productivity in a single dashboard, you’d need to import data from a project management tool such as Zenkit and data from your time tracking tool to your BI tool.
-Here’s an example of a dashboard that helps managers monitor KPIs for employee timesheet reports:

 The dashboard categorizes your data by the department to identify overload or underutilization of resources.
 You can compare goals against achievements to identify if your projects and workers are on course to meet their targets and how efficiently they’re getting there.